My brief education and research story so far:

 Teacher of University study skills and supporter of School-to-University and University-to-work transitions

-Mental Health First Aider (and MHFA trainer and Faculty Mental Health and wellbeing Champion).
-I see 2-3 students a week as well as some staff to discuss mental health concerns and questions and signpost the support that is available and the hopeful likelihood of recovery from mental ill health.
+Mental Health First Aider and MHFA trainer.
+I see 2-6 students a week as well as some staff to discuss mental health concerns and questions and signpost the support that is available and the hopeful likelihood of recovery from mental ill health.
+I deliver bespoke sessions on mental health awareness and support across College and am trained to deliver 4 hour, 1 day and 2 day MHFA courses.

 Other Departmental contributions: